lintje/lintje.dev/src/_docs/output.md

 <%= version_label "0.7.0" %>

 For errors, Lintje may make a suggestion on how to resolve the issue.
-It will also print the new suggested location of the ticket number using the `-` symbol on the line below.
+It will also print the new suggested location of the ticket number using the dash symbol (`-`) on the line below.
 In this example line `9` does not exist yet on the commit message body.
 Lintje is suggesting to add this line with the example content, moving the ticket number from the subject to the message body.

 ```
 Error[SubjectTicketNumber]: The subject contains a ticket number